11 Easy Ways to Beat plastic pollution

 When we are shopping for fresh fruit and veg, most of us are in the habit of either choosing the ready-packaged options (in plastic!) or tearing off one of the lightweight plastic produce bags that the store offers to carry our fruit and vegetables in our basket or trolley to the checkout.
 So if you like buying packaged food in bulk, avoid buying pre-packed or pre-weighed fruits and veggies.
 You know the kind – cling wrapped bananas on foam trays and the like – unnecessary and wasteful.

-Don’t buy food in pre-portioned packaging, buy in bulk instead!
+Don’t buy food in pre-portioned packaging, buy in bulk instead to beat plastic pollution!
 Instead of buying 15 mini packs of biscuits or chips for school lunch, buy a large single packet and portion it into containers.
 Apply this practice to curd, yogurt, biscuits, and anything else that can be bought in a larger size.
 Every bit counts!

 9. Shop shampoo bars